 An ecological model - including the macrosystem level variable of religiosity, the exosystem level variables of SES, social support, and parenthood, the mesosystem level variables of affectual solidarity, cohabitation length, and sexual functioning, and the microsystem level variables of age, negative affect, and physical health and functioning - together significantly predict sexual satisfaction in a national sample of women in midlife.
-Of these variables, is expected that SES, social support, affectual solidarity, sexual functioning, and physical health and functioning will have positive relationships with sexual satisfaction.
+Of these variables, is expected that SES, social support, affectual solidarity, sexual functioning, and physical health and functioning will have positive relationships with sexual satisfaction, and parenthood and negative affect will have negative relationships with sexual satisfaction.
 Given conflicting evidence in the literature, religiosity, relationship length, and age could have either positive or negative relationships with sexual satisfaction.